argoproj-archive/docs/content/cli_reference.md

 ## <a name="PauseCmdOptions"></a>Pause

-Tears down unnecessary resources from cloud provider, while making sure your cluster can recover to the state before it was paused.
-By pausing a cluster, you minimize the amount that the cloud provider charges, such as lessening the cost of persistent volumes or S3 object storage.
+Tears down unnecessary resources from cloud provider, while making sure your Kubernetes cluster can recover to the state before it was paused.
+Pausing a cluster helps you minimize the amount that the cloud provider charges, such as lessening the cost of persistent volumes or S3 object storage.

-This is the basic command for pausing a cluster:

 ```